pooyagolchian/gatsby-old-blog/content/blog/ssh-tunnel/index.md

 ---
-title: Setup and configuration SSH tunnel and create poorman vpn on Linux, MacOs, Windows 10
+title: Setup and configuration SSH tunnel and create the poor man's VPN on Linux, MacOs, Windows 10
 date: "2020-05-31"
 ---